-To remove a color cast from an image:
+To Remove a Color Cast from an Image:

 - 1. In Edit mode, in the Color group, click White Balance. - 2.
 Click an image area that should be white or gray.
 The color square shows the color of the original pixel on the left, and the modified pixel on the right. - 3.
-To specify the strength of the white balance adjustment, move the slider.
-Higher settings remove more of the unwanted color. - 4.
+Drag the Temperature slider to the left (more blue) or right (more yellow) to select a specific color temperature. - 4.
+Drag the Tint slider to the left (more magenta) or right (more green) to match the white balance settings that you selected when you took the photo. - 5.
+To specify the strength of the white balance adjustment, move the Strength slider.
+Higher settings remove more of the unwanted color. - 6.
 Click Done to save your changes, or click Cancel to discard your changes and leave the tool.